FuturisticSearch/web-controller/README.md

 ## Using the app

-The app is available at [https://macrodroid-wc.web.app/](https://macrodroid-wc.web.app/).
+The app is available at [this url](webconmd.netlify.app).
 It will guide you through its usage.

 ## Features